 To contact Eric, please email his assistant Ben Phillips.

 Eric Liu is an author, educator, and civic entrepreneur.
-He is the founder and CEO of Citizen University, which promotes and teaches the art of great citizenship through a portfolio of national programs (citizenuniversity.us).
+He is the founder and CEO of Citizen University, which promotes and teaches the art of great citizenship through a portfolio of national programs (citizenuniversity.us), and the director of the Aspen Institute Citizenship and American Identity Program.
 His books include the national bestseller The Gardens of Democracy, co-authored with Nick Hanauer.
 Eric also co-authored The True Patriot with Hanauer, and together the two have created the True Patriot Network to advance the book’s ideals of progressive patriotism.
-His most recent book, A Chinaman’s Chance, will be published in July, 2014.
+His most recent book is A Chinaman’s Chance, published in July, 2014.
 His first book, The Accidental Asian: Notes of a Native Speaker, was a New York Times Notable Book featured in the PBS documentary “Matters of Race.”
 His other books include Guiding Lights: How to Mentor – and Find Life’s Purpose, the Official Book of National Mentoring Month; and Imagination First, co-authored with Scott Noppe-Brandon of the Lincoln Center Institute, which explores ways to unlock imagination in education, politics, business and the arts.

 Eric served as a White House speechwriter for President Bill Clinton and later as the President’s deputy domestic policy adviser.
 After the White House, he was an executive at the digital media company RealNetworks.
 In 2002 he was named one of the World Economic Forum’s Global Leaders of Tomorrow, and in 2010 he was awarded the Bill Grace Leadership Legacy Award by the Center for Ethical Leadership.